iPhone Stuck on Charging Screen? Here's The Real Fix!

-It might sound surprising, but at times, we can fix the iPhone stuck on the battery charging problem by simply connecting it to our computer.
+It might sound surprising, but at times, we can fix the iPhone stuck battery charging problem by simply connecting it to our computer.
 Ideally, when we connect our iOS device to our Mac/Windows, it automatically detects it and sends the relevant prompt to our iPhone.

 Thus, if a minor issue caused this charging problem, then this would be able to fix it.
 Firstly, turn on your Mac or Windows PC and connect your iPhone to it using an authentic lightning cable.
 Wait for a while as your system would detect your iPhone and disconnect it after a few minutes.

-Part 8: Boot your iPhone in the DFU Mode and Connect it to its Original Charger
+Method 7: Boot your iPhone in the DFU Mode and Connect It to Its Original Charger

 DFU, which stands for Device Firmware Update, is a dedicated mode in iOS devices that lets us boot, update, or downgrade the phone easily.
 The mode is mostly used to install a dedicated firmware on the device seamlessly.